emmarcaber/WattWise-QuestionBank-Generator/README.md

 # WattWise-QuestionBank-Generator
-A Python Program to generate questions in a JSON file for WattWise : Kiosk Test Generator and Checker.
+A Python program to generate questions in a JSON file for WattWise : Kiosk Test Generator and Checker.

 ![Main Window with Confirmation](https://i.ibb.co/6FD0sLy/image.png)